astropenguin/xarray-dataclasses/README.md

 ## TL;DR

-xarray-dataclasses is a third-party Python package which helps to create DataArray classes in the same manner as [the Python's native dataclass].
+xarray-dataclasses is a Python package for creating DataArray and Dataset classes in the same manner as [the Python's native dataclass].
 Here is an introduction code of what the package provides:

 ```python